 - No purchase categories

 Now, let’s make some assumptions and issue some reminders for the sake of this comparison:

 - Set aside APR for this exercise.
-We’re going to assume the bill is paid off each month.
+We’re going to assume you pay your bill in full each month.

 Alliant Visa Signature Card: Pros and Cons